Our Commitment to the Environment

 Singapore Airlines embraces new technology from aircraft and engine manufacturers.
 We often order new aircraft types before they’re built, because we believe in backing manufacturers to develop innovative technology.
 As such, the Airline operates one of the youngest and most fuel-efficient fleets in the skies.
-We also take pride in being the first to operate the Airbus A380, the cleanest and greenest aircraft in operation today.
-Its fuel burn per seat mile and carbon dioxide emissions per customer are the lowest of any aircraft.
-The A380 is also quieter, both inside and outside the cabin.
-On the ground, the Airline continues to do its part for the environment by implementing electronic ticketing across its network –- an initiative that not only reduces costs but saves trees as well – and embraces energy conservation and green building designs at the workplace to reduce energy usage.
+We also take pride in being the first to operate the Airbus A380, one of the cleanest and greenest aircraft in operation today.
+In addition, firm orders have been placed for the Airbus A350-900 and Boeing 787-10, which are made from lightweight carbon composites and have high fuel efficiency.
+On the ground, the Airline continues to do its part for the environment with electronic ticketing across its network –- an initiative that not only reduces costs but saves trees as well.
+We embrace energy and resource conservation, in addition to green building designs at the workplace to reduce energy usage and waste generation.

 Participation in the Asia and Pacific Initiative to Reduce Emissions (ASPIRE) Programme

 In January 2010, Singapore Airlines partnered aviation authorities in Singapore, the US and Japan to carry out the first multi-sector demonstration green flight under the Asia and Pacific Initiative to Reduce Emissions (ASPIRE) programme.
 SQ11, which operated from Los Angeles to Singapore via Tokyo, employed a series of efficiency measures for all phases of the flight, and operated under optimum air traffic conditions with the help of air traffic controllers.
 As a result, it was able to use around 6 per cent less fuel than normally required for a similar flight.